Read This First

 Political ideology and desire for control over science.

-- The Leaders of the Confederacy during the American Civil War: Figures like Jefferson Davis and Robert E. This is not just a label to file away; it changes how Vested Interests should be judged inside whether a mind is becoming more answerable to reality or merely more fluent in defending itself.
+- The Leaders of the Confederacy during the American Civil War: Figures like Jefferson Davis and Robert E. What matters here is whether the claim makes a mind more answerable to reality or merely more skillful at defending itself.

 - Ignaz Semmelweis and the Battle Against Childbed Fever (19th Century).

-- The Ptolemaic System and the Copernican Revolution (16th-17th Century): This is not just a label to file away; it changes how Vested Interests should be judged inside whether a mind is becoming more answerable to reality or merely more fluent in defending itself.
+- The Ptolemaic System and the Copernican Revolution (16th-17th Century): What matters here is whether the claim makes a mind more answerable to reality or merely more skillful at defending itself.

-- The Lost City of El Dorado (16th-18th Century): This is not just a label to file away; it changes how Vested Interests should be judged inside whether a mind is becoming more answerable to reality or merely more fluent in defending itself.
+- The Lost City of El Dorado (16th-18th Century): What matters here is whether the claim makes a mind more answerable to reality or merely more skillful at defending itself.

-- Lysenkoism and Soviet Agriculture (1930s-1960s): This is not just a label to file away; it changes how Vested Interests should be judged inside whether a mind is becoming more answerable to reality or merely more fluent in defending itself.
+- Lysenkoism and Soviet Agriculture (1930s-1960s): What matters here is whether the claim makes a mind more answerable to reality or merely more skillful at defending itself.

 The exchange around Vested Interests includes a real movement of judgment.